-Employees are entitled to five day during the first year of employment and eight (8) days sick leave per year for every other year of employment on full pay.
+Employees are entitled to ten (10) days sick leave per year of employment on full pay.

 Do employees need to produce a doctor certificate if they are on sick leave?

 A medical certificate must be given to the organisation if the employee is;